REHABILITATION AND PHYSICAL THERAPY

 Assess patient frailty status and functional mobility risk

-Current in-clinic methods of measuring the composition of an injured body segment are indirect while more medically advanced methods limit testing frequency.InBody provides a cost-effective, comprehensive and timely measurement of segmental lean mass, which can be used to identify areas of weakness due to injury or recent surgery and tailor rehabilitation programs to improve functional status.
+Current clinical methods of measuring body composition are either indirect or costly when more advanced, limiting its application.
+InBody provides a cost-effective, comprehensive, and timely measurement of segmental lean mass, which can be used to identify areas of weakness due to injury or surgery.

-ECW RATIO ANALYSIS
+ECW/TBW RATIO ANALYSIS

 Following surgery or injury, inflammation can occur with little to no visible symptoms.
 Objective and precise measures of body water can detect water retention and inflammation to help guide rehabilitation treatment.

 InBody effectively distinguishes water in the intracellular (ICW; within the tissues) and extracellular (ECW; within the blood and interstitial fluids) water compartments that comprise total body water.
-The Edema Index, based on the ration between ECW and TBW (ECW/TBW), can be used to detect fluid imbalances resulting from inflammation due to injury or recovery after surgery.
+The Edema Index, based on the ratio between ECW and TBW (ECW/TBW), can be used to detect fluid imbalances resulting from inflammation due to injury or recovery after surgery.

-By assessing fluid balance in the body and by specific segment, inflammation can be identified and used to guide treatment options and intensity to reduce the risk of re-injury or post-surgery complications.
-These measures are provided for the whole body as well as for each body segment and can be used to identify where fluid imbalances may be occurring for a more precise analysis and an earlier indication of inflammation and recovery.
-Tracking these values back to normal will aid the therapist by providing additional proof of the success of their programs.
+By assessing fluid balance in the body and by specific segments, inflammation can be identified and used to guide treatment options and intensity to reduce the risk of re-injury or post-surgery complications.

 BODY COMPOSITION HISTORY

-InBody’s Body Composition History section allows patients and physical therapists to monitor progress over the course of physical therapy programs.
-Improvements can be tracked to assess to ensure rehabilitation programs are improving the client’s musculature, body composition, and functionality.
-Visualization of progress keeps patients motivated and engaged in their treatment plan.
+Improvements can be tracked to ensure rehabilitation programs are improving the client’s musculature, body composition, and functionality.
+Martins et al., 2022 discuss how visualization of progress keeps patients motivated and engaged in their treatment plans.
 Long-term monitoring of ECW/TBW can track decreases in inflammation following the surgery or injury as well as monitor for increases that may be indicative of irritation or overtraining.
 Negative trends can be identified more effectively and addressed to improve the patient’s long-term health, functionality, and mobility.

 ACTUAL CASE